 As each MPO's/RPO's TIP is adopted, their respective MOU with PennDOT will be included with the TIP documentation.
 The MOU will clarify how the MPO/RPO will address all TIP revisions.
-In all cases, individual MPO/RPO revision procedures will be developed under the guidance umbrella of Pennsylvania's Statewide Procedures.
-If an MPO/RPO elects to set more stringent procedures, then FHWA and FTA will adhere to those more restrictive procedures, but the MPO/RPO established provisions cannot be less stringent than the statewide MOU.
+In all cases, individual MPO/RPO revision procedures will be developed under the guidance umbrella of this document.
+If a MPO/RPO elects to set more stringent procedures, then FHWA and FTA will adhere to those more restrictive procedures, but the MPO/RPO established provisions cannot be less stringent than the statewide MOU.